tsengwoody/Access8Math/readme.md

 *	Settings dialog box:
 	*	Language: Access8Math reading language
 	*	Analyze the mathematical meaning of content: Semantically analyze the math content, in line with specific rules, read in mathematical meaning of that rules.
-	*	Read the meaning of definied pattern in dictionary: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.
+	*	Read defined meaning  in dictionary: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.
-	*	Read the meaning of auto-generated: When the pattern is not difined or incomplete in dictionary, use automatic generation function to read the meaning of subpart in the upper layer part.
+	*	Read auto-generated meaning: When the pattern is not difined or incomplete in dictionary, use automatic generation function to read the meaning of subpart in the upper layer part.
 *	Currently available rules include:
 	*	...from...to...
 		*	Circle area intergration: